symfony/symfony-docs/book/doctrine/orm/configuration.rst

 follow these conventions:

 1. Put all your entities in a directory ``Entity/`` inside your bundle.
-For example ``Sensio/Hello/Entity/``.
+For example ``Sensio/HelloBundle/Entity/``.
-2. If you are using xml, yml or php mapping put all your configuration files into the "Resources/config/doctrine/metadata/doctrine/orm/" directory sufficed with dcm.xml, dcm.yml or dcm.php respectively.
+2. If you are using xml, yml or php mapping put all your configuration files into the "Resources/config/doctrine/metadata/doctrine/orm/" directory suffixed with dcm.xml, dcm.yml or dcm.php respectively.
 3. Annotations is assumed if an ``Entity/`` but no "Resources/config/doctrine/metadata/doctrine/orm/" directory is found.